XQuantumWaveX/Ping_Checker/README.md

     I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SCRIPT.
 PEOPLE WHO USE THIS SCRIPT NEED TO BE AWARE OF THEIR ACTIONS.

 ------------------------------------------------------------------------

+TO ADD:

+- An option to stay between different Byte Sizes if you want to know the EXACT Byte